waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 a (.state.txt) file, find (.state.txt) file with date just AFTER the date in your region file used to initial database above.

 With all settings filled in configuration file - we need to make sure all okay now.
-Run "getdiff" to download your region Change Files as you normal user in one of two ways:
+Run "getdiff" to download your region Change Files as your normal user in one of two ways:

 * If you are using Geofabrik **PUBLIC** server:
 ```
-      $ getdif -c path/to/your/getdif.conf
+      $ getdiff -c path/to/your/getdif.conf
 ```

 * If you are using Geofabrik **INTERNAL** server:
 ```
-     $ getdif -c path/to/your/getdif.conf -p xxxxxxxx
+     $ getdiff -c path/to/your/getdif.conf -p xxxxxxxx
 ```
 replace the "xxxxxxxx" above with your password for your ( openstreetmap.org ) account.